Brian Ramsay

-Brian Ramsay (born February 24, 1980) is a former Canadian football offensive lineman and currently serving as the Canadian Football League Players' Association's Executive Director.
-He was drafted in the fifth round of the 2006 CFL Draft by the Toronto Argonauts.
+Brian Ramsay (born February 24, 1980) is a Canadian former professional football offensive lineman who played in the Canadian Football League (CFL).
+On August 9, 2024 the Professional Hockey Players' Association announced Ramsay's appointment as its new Executive Director.
+He was previously the Canadian Football League Players' Association Executive Director.

+Ramsay was drafted in the fifth round of the 2006 CFL draft by the Toronto Argonauts.
 He played college football at New Mexico.
 He transitioned into the role in April 2016 after completing a CFL playing career spanning from 2006-2015.
 Ramsay has played a pivotal role in the negotiations and ratification of the 2019 and 2022 collective agreements between the CFL players and the leagues' ownership.

-Career

 CFLPA

 As CFLPA Executive Director, Ramsay has overseen a transition throughout the Association, including leading the players through collective bargaining in 2019, the global pandemic COVID19 during 2020/21 and again through bargaining the 2022 collective agreement.
 Mandated by the membership upon being hired, Ramsay developed strategic planning that focused on the Associations' communications, internal operating structures and processes that benefit the CFLPA membership both on and off the field.

 From an operations standpoint, Ramsay restructured the Association by engaging Art Vertlieb QC as CFLPA general counsel and hiring Ken Georgetti, former president of the 3.2 million-member Canadian Labour Congress, as Senior Advisor to the Association.
 Other notable additions to the Association were; former president of the Orthopedics Association of Canada, Dr. Bas Masri, as the first CFLPA Medical Director, and world-renowned professor of neurosurgery, Dr. Chris Honey, as the CFLPA's Director of Neurology.
 Dr. Honey was instrumental in recruiting a network of neurology specialists across Canada for membership consultation upon request.
 Bolstering the presence and branding of CFL players was also done with critical additions to the licensing and sponsorship, and communications departments of the Association.
 In 2019, a strategic alliance with the 800,000 member strong United Steelworkers Union was formed, resulting in a mutually beneficial relationship for both unions' membership today and into the future.